Hoyg/azuredevopslabs/labs/vstsextend/sonarqube/readme.md

 ### What's covered in this lab

-In this lab, you will learn how to setup SonarQube on Azure and to integrate Visual Studio Team Services
+In this lab, you will learn how to setup SonarQube on Azure and to integrate Azure Pipelines

 - Provision SonarQube server from an Azure template
 - Setup SonarQube project
-- Setup a VSTS project and CI build to integrate with SonarQube
+- Setup an Azure DevOps project and CI build pipeline to integrate with SonarQube
 - Analyze SonarQube reports

-### Prerequisites for the lab

-1. **Microsoft Azure Account**: You will need a valid and active Azure account for the Azure labs.
-If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/){:target="_blank"}

-    - If you are an active Visual Studio Subscriber, you are entitled for a $50-$150 credit per month.
-You can refer to this [link](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="_blank"} to find out more information about this including how to activate and start using your monthly Azure credit.

-    - If you are not a Visual Studio Subscriber, you can sign up for the FREE [Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/){:target="_blank"} program to create a **Azure free account** (includes 1 year of free services, $200 for 1st month).

-1. You will need a **Visual Studio Team Services Account**.
-If you do not have one, you can sign up for free [here](https://www.visualstudio.com/products/visual-studio-team-services-vs){:target="_blank"}

-1. You will need a **Personal Access Token** to set up your project using the **VSTS Demo Generator**.
-Please see this [article](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate){:target="_blank"} for instructions to create your token.

-    {% include note.html content= "You should treat Personal Access Tokens like passwords.
-It is recommended that you save them somewhere safe so that you can re-use them for future requests." %}

-## Setting up the Environment
+### Before you begin

+1. Refer the [Getting Started](../Setup/) before you begin to the exercises.

 1. Click the **Deploy To Azure** button below to provision SonarQube Server on Azure VM.